Filed under: Biologics and Biosimilars, Food and Drug Administration (FDA)

 In June 2009, the FTC released a report that determined that innovation and investment will be sustained even without the exclusivity recommended by even the least restrictive of the proposed bills.
 The report states that the competition between pioneer and follow-on biologics will more closely resemble the competition between different brands of drugs — with the pioneer biologic retaining 70-90% of the market share — rather than the competition between small-molecule branded pharmaceuticals and their comparable generics — where entry of the generic drug on the market leads to loss of market share and drop in the price of the drug.
 The FTC found that due to the complexities in the development and use of biologics and the absence of therapeutic equivalence between pioneer and follow–on biologics, biosimilars are unlikely to be direct substitutes for the pioneer biologics on which they were based.

 Relying on the FTC’s conclusion that the introduction of follow-on biologics will lower prices and increase access, Read more

-Filed under: Biosimilars, Drug Pricing, Drugs & Medical Devices, Medicaid, Medical Device, Pharma, Prescription Drugs
+Filed under: Biologics and Biosimilars, Drug Pricing, Drugs & Devices, Medicaid

 A recent press release from the Pharmaceutical Research and Manufacturers of America (PhRMA) reports that pharmaceutical and biotech companies continue to invest substantial amounts of money into research & development, despite the dismal current economic situation.
 Research from PhRMA and Burrill & Company shows that “pharmaceutical research and biotechnology companies invested a record $65.2 billion last year in the research and development of new life-changing medicines and vaccines — an increase of roughly $2 billion from 2007.”
 There are almost 30,000 medicines in development in the country right now.